 Manage your money, manage your life.

-Often, financial planning – especially estate planning – is focused on children and heirs.
-But if you have no children, your financial planning needs are different from families with children.
+Much of financial planning is focused on children and heirs.
+But if you have no children, your financial planning needs are quite different.
 What have you and your partner potentially overlooked?
+Take the quiz.